daveohua/floretum/specification.md

-# Floretum - a flower observation catalogue.
+# Floretum - a plant observation catalogue

-## End-user brief
+## End-user statement

 I go on lots of countryside walks, and enjoy admiring the flowers as the seasons go by.
-I would like to document my observations of flowers in various locations throughout the year.

-Every time I see a flower or group of flowers, I would like to record the flower I saw, where I saw it, when I saw it, and optionally upload a photograph.

-I would like a dashboard overview where I can see all of my recorded observations, and be able to sort them alphabetically and by time of observation.

-### It would be nice if...

-- There was autocomplete for the name of the flower and the location of the observation.
-- I could upload a photograph of the flower I saw, and the species was recognised and populated in the name field.
-- EXIF data from my photograph, if available, was used to populate the location field.
-- I could view all of my recorded observations on a map.
-- I could upload a group of photos and have multiple observation records be automatically created.

-## Technical requirements

-##### MVP

-- A web app that allows users to document their observations of flowers in various locations throughout the year.
-- The user will be able to:
-  - Create a user account
-  - Log into their user account
-  - Add an observation, inputting:
-    - Flower species
-    - Observation location
-    - Observation time
-    - Photograph of flower
-  - View a list of their observations
-  - Sort this list by:
-    - Alphabetical order
-    - Observation time
-  - View individual observations
-  - Edit observation data

----

-##### Extensions

-- Autocomplete input for flower species and observation location.
-- Identify flowers from the uploaded photograph, and populate the identified species in the "Flower species" field.
-- Populate the observation location and time fields using EXIF data from the uploaded photograph.
-- Visualise all observations on an interactive map.

-## Information overview

-- **User account**
+I would like to document my observations of flowers, and plants in general, in various locations throughout the year.

+Every time I see a plant, I would like to record its species, where I saw it, when I saw it, and optionally upload a photograph.

+I would like a dashboard overview where I can see all of my recorded observations, and be able to sort them alphabetically by species and time of observation.

+I would like to be able to view, edit, and delete observations as needed.

+It would be fantastic if I could search for and autocomplete the location of my observation all in the application.

+Some times I don't quite know what I've seen.
+I'd love to be able to upload a photograph of an observation, and have the application recognise and fill in the species.

+I'd like the flexibility of recording observations whenever I want, even if it's a little while after the fact.
+Filling in time and location information becomes more difficult, so I would like information from photographs I upload to be used to fill in the time and location of the respective observation.

+I would also like to be able to see all of my recorded observations presented neatly on a map.

+I'd like to access my observations over a wide range of devices, so I would like the application to be a web app.

+## Specification

+### Overview

+A web application that allows users to document their observations of plants in various locations throughout the year.

+### User requirements

+#### Minimum viable product

+- Record plant observations: species, observation location, observation time, and an uploaded photograph
+- View a list of all recorded observations, sorted alphabetically by species or date/time
+- View, edit and delete individual observations.

+#### Further enhancements

+- Autocomplete observation locations
+- Plant species recognition from uploaded photograph
+- Observation location and date/time detection from photo EXIF data
+- View observations on an interactive map

+### Technical requirements

+#### Minimum viable product

+- Allow user to create an account
+- Allow user to log into account
+- Allow logged in user to create new observations
+- Allow logged in user to view list of own observations
+- Allow logged in user to sort observations alphabetically by species
+- Allow logged in user to sort observations by date/time
+- Allow logged in user to view own individual observations
+- Allow logged in user to edit own observations
+- Allow logged in user to delete own observations

+#### Further enhancements

+- Allow logged in user to autocomplete observation location field using an API
+- Allow logged in user to send uploaded photograph to a plant recognition API and return result into the species field
+- Allow logged in user to populate observation location and date/time fields from uploaded photograph EXIF data
+- Allow logged in user to view observations on an interactive map

+### Data model

+- **User**
   - Username
   - Password
-  - List of observations

 - **Observation**
-  - Observer (user account)
   - Flower species
   - Observation location
   - Observation time
   - Photograph of flower

-##
+### Technology stack

+- Frontend: React
+- Backend: FastAPI
+- Database: MongoDB

+Third-party APIs/Libraries:

+- Flower recognition API: Plant.id
+- EXIF data library: Pillow
+- Map integration: Leaflet
+- Location autocomplete API: Pelias